Cognitive Linguistics for Second Language Learning and Teaching

-1. Awareness of key concepts and assumptions underlying cognitive linguistics;
+1. A good level of awareness of key concepts and assumptions underlying cognitive linguistics;

-2. Understanding of relationships between theory and practice by exploring how cognitive linguistics can be applied to L2 learning and teaching;
+2. Satisfactory understanding of relationships between theory and practice by exploring how cognitive linguistics can be applied to L2 learning and teaching;

 3. Familiarity with current research in cognitive linguistics within an L2 perspective.

 3. Conceptualisation and construal

 5. Language and the role of encyclopaedic knowledge

 7. Cognitive linguistics and pedagogy

 8. Cognitive linguistics and pedagogical materials and techniques